-- 3.43.
-This exercise found that all 38 of the 42 policies (excluding the Vision) could be screened out of the need for further assessment in this HRA.
+- 3.44 This exercise found that all but four of the 44 policies (and the Vision) could be screened out of the need for further assessment in this HRA.
 In other words, it found that the majority would not lead to any likely significant effects on any European sites either within or beyond the Town Councils' boundary.
-There would be no residual effects and, therefore, no need for an in-combination assessment or, indeed, an appropriate assessment. - 3.44.
-However, the screening exercise found it was not possible to screen out likely significant effects alone for Policies RC1, RC2, CF1 and N1 for a range of possible but credible impacts regarding effect on aquatic features and mobile species from construction and other activities, and the effect of recreational pressure affecting the River Derwent. - 3.45.
-Consequently, an appropriate assessment is required to explore whether these policies will have an adverse effect on the integrity of the European site.
+There would be no residual effects and, therefore, no need for an in-combination assessment or, indeed, an appropriate assessment. - 3.45 However, the screening exercise found it was not possible to screen out likely significant effects alone for Policies RC1, RC2, CF1 and N1 for a range of potential but credible impacts regarding effect on aquatic features and mobile species from construction and other activities, and the effect of recreational pressure affecting the River Derwent. - 3.46 Consequently, an appropriate assessment is required to explore whether these policies will have an adverse effect on the integrity of the European site.
 Policies can normally only be adopted if it is certain, beyond reasonable scientific doubt, that adverse effects can be ruled out.
 Drawing on the recent People Over Wind ruling, this will explore if embedded or additional mitigation measures can avoid a negative outcome.
 This is presented in Section 4 below.

-4. APPROPRIATE ASSESSMENT
+4 APPROPRIATE ASSESSMENT